Buying a Laptop For Few Bucks If You Have Some Tech Skills

 Get two USB ports rather than one.
 I use USB often, so I get concerned that I’ll push dust into it and shorten the life of one.
 It hasn’t happened yet, but I want to protect my investment.
 Get USB version 2.0 or higher; I’ve been assured of backwards compatibility.
 Get a USB jack or adapter for a few dollars; it lets you plug several USB devices into one USB port.

-Get a CD/DVD reader-writer or plan on getting an external one.
+Include a CD/DVD reader-writer or plan on getting an external one.
 This will let you install an operating system or boot directly from one.
 It will also let you download new operating systems for offline storage and to make copies and backups.
-Get blank CD-Rs and DVD-Rs (they’re both writable, widely compatible, and long-lasting and CD-Rs are cheaper while DVD-Rs hold more content), hard cases to hold the discs (not soft cases if discs can scratch each other), and a marker designed especially for writing on optical discs (the wrong marker type damages discs over time).
+Get blank CD-Rs and DVD-Rs (they’re both writable, widely compatible, and long-lasting and CD-Rs are cheaper while DVD-Rs hold more content), hard cases to hold the discs (not soft cases if discs can scratch each other), and a couple of markers designed especially for writing on optical discs (the wrong marker type damages discs over time).
 Don’t get labels unless they’re disc-shaped, because plain address labels add weight to one side, a bad idea during use.

 Wi-Fi and a connector for wired networking are helpful.
 One’s needed for Internet access.
 Having both gives you an alternative when needed.
 Get the cable, too.